Nanaai01/SIEM-INTERNSHIP-PHASE-1/README.md

 Project Overview

-Welcome to the SIEM Monitoring Lab!
+Welcome to my SIEM Monitoring Lab!
+The project entails setting up a defence lap for Security Monitoring and Log Analysis.
 This repository contains several use cases demonstrating how to detect different types of cyber attacks using a SIEM (Security Information and Event Management) platform.

 Each use case simulates an attack scenario and includes detection logic, writeups, and screenshots to help you understand how to monitor and respond to security events.